List of criminal organizations in DC Comics: Luck League

 A group of villains assembled by Amos Fortune made up of Acrobat, Crier, Cyclone, Racer, Shrinking Man, Strongman, and Water King.

 M

 M'mannix

-A legendary, terrifying creature on Mars, the Martian Mountain M'mannix is one of the most dangerous creatures on the planet.
-One time, Martian Manhunter believed he came face-to-face with one but it was instead seven Green Martians that merged to try and conquer Earth.
+A creature living on the surface of Mars, the Martian Mountain M'mannix is one of the most dangerous creatures on the planet.

-Ma Gunn’s School for Boys
+Ma Gunn's School for Boys

 A boys' school for crime run by Ma Gunn.

 MAZE

 MAZE was an international espionage agency that stole information from around the world to sell to the highest bidder.
 They also undertook assignments to discredit political dissidents and assassinate world leaders.
 MAZE had access to a number of super-weapons and was constantly seeking new items for its arsenal.
 They first appeared in Superman #268.
 MAZE operatives frequently fought Batgirl and Robin in the pages of Batman Family in the 1970s.

-Madmen

-Led by Farley Fleeter, the Madmen are a gang of acrobatic criminals who often battled Blue Beetle.

 Mainframe

 Technology-based group led by Override that included Baud, Download, Output, and Scareware.